ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Overview

-This class allows player movement based on grabbing of `VRTK_InteractableObject` objects that are tagged as `Climbable`.
-It should be attached to the `[CameraRig]` object.
+The Player Climb allows player movement based on grabbing of `VRTK_InteractableObject` objects that have a `Climbable` grab attach script.
 Because it works by grabbing, each controller should have a `VRTK_InteractGrab` and `VRTK_InteractTouch` component attached.

 ### Inspector Parameters

  * **Use Player Scale:** Will scale movement up and down based on the player transform's scale.
- * **Use Gravity:** Will allow physics based falling when the user lets go of objects above ground.
- * **Safe Zone Teleport Offset:** An additional amount to move the player away from a wall if an ungrab teleport happens due to camera/object collisions.

 ### Class Events